-Before getting into the implementation details, let's explore why you might want to use SVG in React Native.
+Before getting into the implementation details, I want to quickly explain why I prefer using SVGs in React Native whenever scalable icons or graphics are involved.
 SVGs (Scalable Vector Graphics) offer a lot of compelling advantages:

-The first step in our journey to use SVG images in React Native is to install the react-native-svg library.
+The first step when I needed to use SVG images in React Native was installing the react-native-svg library, which provides native SVG support for both Android and iOS.
 This package allows us to render SVG files natively in our React Native applications.

 or if you're using Yarn: